24+ Quick Acts of Kindness

 Draw a picture for someone you love, especially if you notice they have had a bad day.

 Give awards to people who do kind things for you.
 Give your award a name and make a few awards ahead of time (get inspiration for medals like the Caldecott medal, an Olympic medal, or a Nobel prize).
 Keep them with you and hand them out as a fun way of saying thank you.
+Visit the link above for a free printable to make this easier.

 Keep a “kindness” book in your bag, backpack or purse.
 Pull it out to read and discuss with your child.
 See resources for suggestions.